 Diagnosis of trichomonosis in wild birds relies on post-mortem examination and follow-up laboratory testing.
-The signs of the disease at post mortem are fairly characteristic, and a variety of tests can be used to confirm the presence of the parasite.

 If you wish to report finding dead garden birds, or signs of disease in garden birds, please visit www.gardenwildlifehealth.org.
 Alternatively, if you have further queries or have no internet access, please call the Garden Wildlife Health vets on 0207 449 6685.